w3c/Guide/bp.md

 ## Status
 Updated draft based on AC, AB, and GitHub comments

-Last updated on 2016/01/31
+Last updated on 2016/02/01

 ## Problem Statement
 The practices proposed in this document are intended to address some specific problems:

-1. W3C wastes resources by working on standardization efforts that end up going nowhere
+1. W3C wastes resources when it invests in standardization efforts that end up going nowhere

-2. W3C tarnishes its credibility as a standards organization when publishing technical reports that have little relevance to the Web as it actually exists.
+2. W3C tarnishes its credibility as a standards organization when publishing draft standards that have little relevance to the Web as it actually exists.

+3. W3C sometimes confers unwarranted legitimacy to proposals that do not have buy-in from key stakeholders yet are published as formal working drafts.

 3. The  Working Groups Process is not well suited to innovation of new ideas; the formal consensus process is most effective at "polishing" solid proposals to make them more clear, specific, and useful across users with different languages, cultures, and abilities.

-4. The REC track sometimes confers unwarranted legitimacy to proposals that do not have buy-in from the stakeholders needed get it to Recommendation and deployed on the real Web.

 ## Overview of a Solution

-To address these problems, W3C should and encourage specifications to be incubated outside the formal process, and more tightly focus its formal standardization effors on specifications that are most likely to get consensus within the consortium and be used on the real Web.
+To address these problems, W3C should  more tightly focus its formal standardization effors on specifications that are most likely to get consensus within the consortium and be used on the real Web.
 This document proposes to do that by offering a short list of criteria to consider when evaluating proposals to move specification work to the Recommendation track.
 That includes drafting the Deliverables section of a WG charter, but especially when publishing a FPWD.